Millerkjc/PT_installation_script/README.md

 ## Prerequisites

-To run the "Manually" folder scripts you haven't prerequisites.
+To run the "Manually" folder scripts you haven't prerequisites. <br />
-But, if you wanna try the "Automate" script, you need some programs.
+But, if you wanna try the "Automate" script, you need some programs. <br />
 I make some checks and automatically install some of these.

 **IMPORTANT**